 EV charging networks

-While it's true that the availability of electric vehicle charging stations is growing, there are still challenges for EV owners who want to take road trips or travel longer distances.
-The vast majority of charging stations in the US are Level 2, which can take several hours to fully charge an EV.
-However, there are more companies investing in Level 3 DC fast charging (DCFC) stations, which can charge an EV to 80% in as little as 30 minutes.
+The availability of public charging stations for EVs is growing, spearheaded by the ~35,000 Tesla Supercharger in the U.S. The majority of charging stations in the US are still Level 2, which can take several hours to fully charge an EV.
+However, this is rapidly growing as all Tesla Superchargers are Level 3 DCFC, which can charge an EV to 80% in as little as 20 minutes.

 Tesla Supercharger Network (U.S.)